sjh8543/snakemake/README.md

 Copyright (c) 2012-2022 Johannes Köster <johannes.koester@uni-due.com> (see LICENSE)

+# Differences from the original snakemake.
-# The GIT_TOKEN error has been fixed in this version.
+The GIT_TOKEN error has been fixed in this version.
+So you can use your private github in snakemake.

 # How to This version install
 ```bash
 pip install git+https://github.com/mhb8436/snakemake
 ```

-# How to private github
+# How to use private github
 ```bash
 vi ~/.bashrc
 export GITHUB_TOKEN={GITHUB ACCESS TOKEN}